Why Lease a Car?

 Compare and contrast deals based on your driving and budget needs - filter by fuel type, contract term, annual mileage, monthly cost, MPG, and more!

 We Connect You With Leasing Brokers

 Found the perfect car on a business or personal lease deal?
 Reach out to the deal provider directly through Lease Fetcher.
 They’ll take the lead from there.

 Car Leasing FAQs

 A personal contract hire agreement is a type of leasing arrangement for personal use only.
-You get a factory-fresh brand new car and during your contract, you pay off the amount that the car would depreciate in value.
+You get a brand new car and during your contract, you pay off the amount that the car depreciates in value.
 You never own the car and when your contract is up, you pass the car back to the leasing company.
 It’s an accessible way to drive one of the latest cars without forking out big bucks up front and losing much of it through depreciation.

 Business contract hire works the same as PCH with the difference that the car should be used for business use only.
 With BCH, leasing prices exclude VAT.
 BCH is a good option for companies as it allows them to maintain a new fleet for fixed monthly payments without the looming risk of depreciation.
 Self employed car lease deals are available too.
 You can claim back tax on lease payments.
 Not all businesses can make use of BCH, however, so be aware of this - taxi car leases are not allowed, for example.

 The cost to lease a car is dependent on how much the model depreciates over the course of your contract.
 You pay off the cost of depreciation with an initial rental (like a deposit) and monthly payments.
 The rate of depreciation is determined by factors like your annual mileage, any damage to the car, and the specifications of your chosen model.